CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 Notes to finish:
 What is an individual sample/unit of analysis in this project?
 What other types of data would be avaialbe to bring into this analysis?
 Popular news stories?
 Top Book Genres?
 Pulitzer prize willing books, Oprahs book club?
+Popular TV genres?